dropofwill/auto-pairs/README.md

         Map <M-(> <M-)> <M-[> <M-]> <M-{> <M-}> <M-"> <M-'> to move character under the cursor to the pair.

+*    g:AutoPairsOnlyAtEOL

+        Default: 0

+        Only add an auto-pair if the right-text is only whitespace

+*    g:AutoPairsOnlyBeforeClose

+        Default: 0

+        Only add an auto-pair if right-text is all whitespace and close tags

+*    g:AutoPairsBalanceImmidietely

+        Default: 0

+        If the line contains an imbalance, fix the imbalance before skipping (WIP)

+*    g:AutoPairsNeverSkip

+        Default: 0

+        Never skip over pairs

+*    g:AutoPairsNeverJumpLines

+        Default: 0

+        Never jump to another line

+*    g:AutoPairsSkipQuotes

+        Default: 0

+        Only when g:AutoPairsNeverSkip=1, allow skipping quotes

+*    g:AutoPairsDebug

+        Default: 0

+        Turn off silent mappings, allow debug messages (there are none)

 Buffer Level Pairs Setting
 --------------------------